skdarkey/portfolio/README.md

 # Hi, welcome to my page.
-Please scrol down to see all projects!<br />
+Here you get to know me and see some of my open projects!<br />
 Feel like reaching out, email me @ skdarkey@gmail.com

 ## Core Competencies